kobi-hari-courses/2206-sii-angular/Module 01/README.md

 * We learned the difference between serverside javascript (**NodeJS**) and clientside web javascript
   * We talked about modularity and the `require` keyword
   * We talked about `webpack`  - a utility to pack "serverside" javascript files into one "web-ready" file
+* We have installed NodeJS from the website and run javascript files using node
+* Npm was also installed
+    * We have seen how the file `pakcage.json` helps to manage our project
+    * We used npm to incorporate external JS packages into our project
+    * We saw how to use npm to globally install javacript tools so we can execute them from anywhere

 ### About the various Javascript engines
 * We reiterated that javascript can be executed either by NodeJS and by the browser